iok-ui/DiSTAP/README.md

 </p>

 >
 > **Light-stress study (Figure 2 in Patil et al.)**  This figure shows the latent 2D VAE embeddings (z1, z2) and the corresponding peak-area summaries for the *Arabidopsis*, *Choy Sum*, and *Kai Lan* datasets under four light conditions (high light, white light, low light, and shade).
-All panels in this figure can be reproduced directly with the DiSTAP distribution using the VAE pipeline with **Light stress** data.
+All panels in this figure can be reproduced directly with the DiSTAP distribution using the DIVA pipeline with **Light stress** data.
 The script is `braph2distap/pipelines/VariationalAutoencoderRamanSpectra/example_LightStress.m` and generated outputs are located in `braph2distap/pipelines/VariationalAutoencoderRamanSpectra/study_LightStress/results`.

 ## DiSTAP studies and folder structure